 Shaz knew exactly who she needed to talk to in order to connect with others at the same level… because…she figured they’d probably also be adult students of a certain Dave O’Neill…..

 Dave O’Neill isn’t IN the band.
-He’s been the go-to-expert, mentor, teacher, arranger, musical director, coach, conductor, cheerleader and supplier of inspiration and lots of laugh’s.
+He’s been the go-to-expert, mentor, teacher, arranger, musical director, coach, conductor, cheerleader and supplier of inspiration and lots of laughs.
 He’s helped the band work out harmonies, rhythms and grooves, and provided technical advice.
-He sort of hatched, tended and nurtured the band…..and has helped them further in two and half years than many bands get in ten.
+He sort of hatched, tended and nurtured the band…..and has helped them further in three years than many bands get in ten.
 The band decided to call themselves O’Neill’s Folly to tip their hats to him, and to have some of his magic rub off on them.!
 We think it’s working! 🙂